 Games – There are video games and simulators are arranged in the departure lounge and on Level 1.

-Information Desk – There is an Information Services Desk available on Level 0, Terminal 1. .
+Information Desk – Need help finding your way?
+Stop by the Information Services Desk for help.
+Location: Level 0, Terminal 1.

 Medical Services – Urgent and emergency medical care is available at the Medical Center, located on the ground floor.
 Hours: 9:00AM – 11:00PM.